AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Younger drivers, especially young men, typically face higher rates.
 Check out our guide to adding a teen driver to your car insurance policy.

-Cheapest Car Insurance in Colorado With a Speeding Ticket: State Farm
+Cheapest Car Insurance in Colorado With a Speeding Ticket: USAA and State Farm

 Getting a speeding ticket can raise your insurance premiums, sometimes significantly.
 In Colorado, insurers may increase rates by around 20 to 30 percent after a ticket, depending on the severity and frequency of the violations on your driving record.
 You can mitigate the cost increase by shopping around for insurers that are more forgiving of minor infractions.

-State Farm has the lowest average car insurance rate in Colorado for drivers with a speeding ticket, at $1,793.
-American National ($1,848 annually, on average) is the next cheapest.
+USAA and State Farm have the lowest average car insurance rate in Colorado for drivers with a speeding ticket, at $2,654 and $2,770 annually.
+GEICO ($3,028 annually, on average) is the next cheapest.

-Cheapest Car Insurance in Colorado With an At-Fault Accident: Farm Bureau
+Cheapest Car Insurance in Colorado With an At-Fault Accident: USAA and Farm Bureau

 Causing an accident can hike your premiums by 40 percent or more.
 The severity and cost of the accident further influence the increase.
 If you have accident forgiveness with your current insurer, you might avoid this increase for a first-time incident.
 Otherwise, you can explore competitive rates from other companies to help you find a better deal.

-In Colorado, Farm Bureau has the lowest average rate for drivers after an at-fault accident, at $2,538.
+In Colorado, USAA and Farm Bureau have the lowest average rate for drivers after an at-fault accident, at $2,931 and $2,940 annually.
 However, State Farm’s rate increased the least from pre-accident rates.
 If you are already a State Farm customer, it might be best to stick with that insurer after an accident.

 Cheapest Car Insurance in Colorado With a DUI: Farm Bureau